 Adult Fish Migration Timing & Counting.

 Upstream migrants are present throughout the year and adult passage facilities are operated year-round.
-Counting of adult salmon, steelhead, lamprey, and shad occurs during the dates defined for the current year in Table TDA-2, and daily counts are posted online. are reported in Miscellaneous Fish Counts and in the Annual Fish Passage Report.
+Counting of adult salmon, steelhead, bull trout, lamprey, and shad occurs during the dates defined for the current year in Table TDA-2, and daily counts are posted online.
+The presence of other species (i.e., sturgeon, grass carp, Atlantic salmon, etc.) are recorded as comments and reported in the Annual Fish Passage Report.

 Yearly counts through the most recent passage year are used to determine the earliest and latest dates of peak adult passage in Table TDA-3.